shilohai1/voidr.health/src/blogs/02-understanding-migraines.md

 ## Migraines in Med School: A Hidden Burden

-According to a 2024 study in *Medical Education*, over **30% of medical students** report experiencing recurrent migraines, often exacerbated by:
+According to a 2024 study in *Medical Education*, over **30% of medical students** report experiencing recurrent migraines, often worsened by:
 - Long hours and poor sleep
 - Screen overuse
 - Skipped meals or caffeine overdependence

-For med students, tools like Voidr Health’s ClinicBot help minimize triggers during clinicals by summarizing complex notes, saving mental energy and reducing cognitive overload—a known migraine amplifier.
+For med students, tools like Voidr Health’s ClinicBot help minimize the triggers during clinicals by summarizing their complex clinic notes, saving mental energy and reducing cognitive overload which is a well known migraine amplifier.

 ---

 ## How AI Is Helping People Track & Understand Migraines

-AI tools are beginning to bridge the gap between symptom awareness and effective action.
-Here's how **Voidr Health** and similar platforms are improving migraine care:
+AI tools have begun to bridge the gap between the symptom awareness and effective action.
+Here’s how **Voidr Health** and other platforms are improving migraines:

 ### Symptom Pattern Recognition
 **AskVoidr** uses structured prompts and natural symptom input to suggest possible causes—without diagnosing.
 It’s especially useful for tracking frequency and early-stage symptoms.

 ### Clinical Note Summarization
-During migraine episodes, reading or processing dense clinical material can be unbearable. **ClinicBot** helps summarize notes in seconds so med students or residents aren’t overwhelmed.
+During migraine episodes, reading or processing dense clinical material can be practically impossible. **ClinicBot** helps summarize notes in seconds so med students or residents aren’t burdened.

 ### Clinical Scenario Simulation
-With migraines potentially impacting performance under pressure, **Case Wise** allows med students to simulate high-stress clinical scenarios without real-world consequences—supporting learning without adding physical stress.
+With migraines potentially impacting performance under pressure, **Case Wise** allows med students to simulate high-stress clinical scenarios without real-world consequences and without adding physical stress.

 ---